Peel Region homepage

 How to submit the application

-Email us your completed application.
-We will be reviewing applications on an ongoing basis.
-It takes us about 4 weeks to complete our evaluation and to get back to you with the results.
+It takes us about 4 to 6 weeks to complete our review and to get back to you with the results.

 For more information on Peel’s expansion plan and application process, review the questions and answers intended to support licensed child care providers.